Cipulot/ML-Chopsticks/README.md

 * [Python 3.7.7](https://www.python.org/downloads/release/python-377/) - Win64
 * Arduino IDE
 ### Note
+The ML algorithm is still a work in progress and, for now, I will not be able to post it 😢 .

 ## Specifications
 The project was developed and tested on the following hardware: